supermancbs/scoreboard-challenge/README.md

 #Score Board Challenge

-For this challenge I parsed a JSON in order to display some of the data through a scoreboard.
-I decided to use React, and I the information that I needed from the JSON into a single object called the store.
+For this challenge I parsed a JSON file in order to display some of the data through a scoreboard.
+I decided to use React, and I parsed the information that I needed from the JSON into a single object called the store.
 The store was then passed down in the props to the various React components.